ASFHyP3/hyp3-docs/docs/sentinel1.md

 The mission was designed to support surface deformation applications, and the stable orbits and consistent acquisition plans of the Sentinel-1 satellites make it easy to generate high-quality Interferometric SAR (InSAR) products.
-These products can measure deformation to the centimeter scale, though the relatively short wavelength of C-band SAR limits the viability of InSAR in densely vegetated areas.
+These products can measure deformation to the centimeter scale, though the 5.6-cm wavelength of the C-band SAR sensor limits the viability of InSAR in densely vegetated areas.

 The relatively short interval between acquisitions makes this SAR dataset a very useful tool for monitoring rapid or sudden landscape changes.
 In addition, SAR can image the earth's surface through cloud or smoke cover and does not